Ojay97-hub/The-Winchester/README.md

 ![screenshots of website](assets/readmeimages/accessibility.jpeg)

-The extension "wave" was put to use and
+The extension "wave" and lighthouse was put to use to assess the accessibility of the website to ensure it is screenreader standard.
+The accessibility results were 100% with no errors.

 ## DEPLOYMENT